pd4d10/octohint/README.md

 ### Firefox

-Currently you could build it from source.
+Currently you could build it from source, see web extension section of [contributing docs](CONTRIBUTING.md).
 Follow [this guide](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Temporary_Installation_in_Firefox) to install it from local directory.

 Make sure your version of Firefox supports web extensions.